CFSAN-Biostatistics/snp-pipeline/docs/cmd_ref.rst

                           the reference sequence file.
 If not specified, the reference base is emitted in uppercase. (default:
                           False)
+    --vcfFailedSnpGt {.,0,1}
+                          Controls the VCF file GT data element when a snp fails filters.
+Possible values: .)
+The GT element will be a dot, indicating unable to make a call.
+0) The GT element will be 0, indicating the reference base.
+1) The GT element will be the ALT index of the most commonly occuring base, usually 1. (default: .)
     -v 0..5, --verbose 0..5
                           Verbose message level (0=no info, 5=lots) (default: 1)
     --version             show program's version number and exit